nnradovic/Blog-React/README.md

+Install this before run app:
+ go to src/service/ and text this in terminal run a server : npx json-server --watch db.json --port 3004

+ npm install
+ npm install yarn
+ yarn start

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>